What are the best shooting modes to use and why?

 • Child mode

-We’ll get into how and when to use each of the scene modes in more detail below.
+We’ll get into how and when to use each of the scene modes in more detail in a moment.

 Why are there so many shooting modes to choose from?